Kitchen Design 101: The 5 Fundamental Kitchen Layouts

 How to enhance the Single-wall kitchen:

 Add additional storage and maximize the space by stacking cabinetry such as the wall pantry pull-out above the base pantry pull-out.

-The corridor layout has a workspace large enough for one cook.
+The galley kitchen layout has a workspace large enough for one cook.
 In this kitchen floor plan, the work stations face each other on parallel walls, creating a small work triangle.

 How to enhance the Galley kitchen: